Background pattern

 Dispose of the pre-filled pen.

-DO NOTput the cap back on.
-Dispose of the pre-filled pen in a sharps container or as instructed by your doctor, pharmacist or nurse.
+DO NOTput the base cap back on.
+Dispose of the pre-filled pen in a sharps container or as instructed by your doctor, pharmacist, or nurse.

-When disposing of the pre-filled pen and the sharps container:
+When disposing of the pre-filled pen and sharps container:

-• Dispose of the pre-filled pen in a sharps container or as instructed by your doctor, pharmacist or nurse.
+• Dispose of the pen in a sharps container or as instructed by your doctor, pharmacist, or nurse.

 • Do not recycle the sharps container when it is full.

-• Ask your doctor, pharmacist or nurse what to do with any unused medicines.
+• Ask your doctor, pharmacist, or nurse what to do with unused medicines.

-• If you have any questions or need help with your pre-filled pen, consult your doctor, pharmacist or nurse.
+• If you have questions or need help with your pre-filled pen, consult your doctor, pharmacist, or nurse.

-• If you have vision problems, DO NOT use the pre-filled pen without the help of a trained person.
+• If you have vision problems, DO NOTuse the pre-filled pen without help from a trained person.

 • Keep the pre-filled pen out of the reach and sight of children.

-• If you do not have a sharps container, consult your doctor, pharmacist or nurse about where you can get one.
+• If you do not have a sharps container, ask your doctor, pharmacist, or nurse where you can get one.

 Q.

-What happens if I see air bubbles in my pre-filled pen?
+What if I see air bubbles in my pre-filled pen?

 A.

-It is normal to see air bubbles in the pre-filled pen sometimes.
+It is normal for there to be air bubbles in the pre-filled pen sometimes.
 Taltz is injected under the skin (subcutaneous injection).
 In this type of injection, air bubbles are not a problem.
 They will not harm you or affect your dose.

 Q.

-What happens if there is a drop of liquid at the tip of the needle when I remove the cap?
+What if there is a drop of liquid on the needle tip when I remove the base cap?

 A.